 It really is “who you know.”

-Hiring managers and Recruiters peruse resumes all day long, looking for the right fit for their company.
-But even the most rigorous of hiring processes can miss important nuances in the person behind the resume.
+Hiring Managers and Recruiters peruse resumes all day long looking for the right fit for their companies, but even the most rigorous of hiring processes can miss important nuances of the person behind the resume.
 Behavioral characteristics and personality are hard to quantify in the interview process.
-The truth is that you’re taking a gamble every time you hire someone because you really don’t know how that employee will fit into your corporate culture.
-We all know how important that cultural fit can be.
+The truth is that you’re taking a gamble every time you hire someone because you don’t really know how that employee will fit into your corporate culture — and we all know how important that cultural fit can be.

-Hiring mistakes are expensive propositions, especially in small companies, so when you’re recruiting, you’ve got a lot on the line.
+Hiring mistakes are expensive, especially in small companies, so when you’re recruiting, you have a lot on the line.